 The employee is entitled to TTD for the duration of total disability.
 RSA 281-A:28

 Compensation rate = 60% of Average Weekly Wage (AWW)

-Maximum & minimum rates are based on the State's AWW re-calculated each year on July 1st.
+Maximum and minimum rates are based on the State's AWW re-calculated each year on July 1st.

 Basic award - Except when death results from injury, in addition to other Benefits payable under this chapter, an award shall be paid to employees in amounts provided by RSA 281-A:28 for the number of weeks set forth in this section for permanent bodily loss or losses: